CascadiaTech/CasCadiaTech/README.md

 ### We Build, anything and everything.
 Code is humanities greatest tool to build a future we never could have imagined.
 We use it as intended, lets build something cool.

+To those that are on this repository I have many past projects public, the only one that is really cool that I cant show you is rexprotocol.com due to the whole sensistive information thing, but I leave them public so that anyone looking to learn what I do can use my code to learn and make projects themselves :) goodluck traveler.

 - 🔭 I’m currently working on ...
 - Ginu Dex aggregator
 - District82 Animated Dapp - Done go check out the repository